-The charming town of Barra de Navidad (usually simply called Barra) is squeezed onto a sandbar between Bahía de Navidad and the Laguna de Navidad.
+Barra de Navidad greets you with a mellow happiness and easy charm that seeps into your bones.
+It's a pueblo on a narrow isthmus between a lagoon and the beach, boasting excellent sportfishing, bird- and crocodile-watching trips and succulent seafood.
 Barra first came to prominence in 1564 when its shipyards produced the galleons used by conquistador Miguel López de Legazpi and Father André de Urdaneta to deliver the Philippines to King Felipe of Spain.
-By 1600, however, most of the conquests were being conducted from Acapulco, and Barra slipped into sleepy obscurity (a state from which it has yet to fully emerge).
+By 1600, however, most of the conquests were being conducted from Acapulco, and Barra slipped into sleepy obscurity.

 Purchase our award-winning guidebooks

 Get to the heart of Barra de Navidad with one of our in-depth, award-winning guidebooks, covering maps, itineraries, and expert guidance.